Fresnillo (LON:FRES) Trading Down 5.6% – Here’s Why

 Fresnillo Increases Dividend

-The firm also recently declared a dividend, which will be paid on Friday, May 30th.
-Stockholders of record on Thursday, April 17th will be paid a dividend of $0.68 per share.
-This is a boost from Fresnillo’s previous dividend of $0.06.
+The firm also recently announced a dividend, which will be paid on Friday, May 30th.
+Stockholders of record on Thursday, April 17th will be given a dividend of $0.68 per share.
 This represents a dividend yield of 5.49%.
 The ex-dividend date of this dividend is Thursday, April 17th.
-Fresnillo’s dividend payout ratio (DPR) is currently 29.82%.
+This is a positive change from Fresnillo’s previous dividend of $0.06.
+Fresnillo’s dividend payout ratio (DPR) is 29.82%.

 Fresnillo plc is the world’s largest silver producer and Mexico’s largest gold producer, listed on the London and Mexican stock exchanges.